 “I need to put the sun away!” you say, although when you realise how much higher it is than the trees you’re not tall enough yet to climb, you decide the sun can stay where it is, and run off to find the highest thing on the park to climb.
 To practise for the sun.
 I know one day you will discover that putting the sun away is beyond you, but no worries: you have a sunhat, and you know how to use it.

 That particular summer evening is an old memory now, but it’s one that recurs whenever I see my granddaughter learning a new skill.
 Putting her hat on didn’t work the first time, so she tried again.
 And again.
 And she kept trying until it did work.
 It might not seem much of a skill, but the real skill is not in hat management (though success with the hat stood her in good stead later for clothes with tricky buttons and zips, and shoes with buckles or bows).
 The real skill was in her attitude.
 Every repeated attempt was another show of persistence, of resilience in the face of mistakes, or of ideas not working as well as expected.
 Each time she tried again, she was developing patience, planning, and problem solving skills.
 And each success, no matter how small, taught her that those skills are valuable and productive.
 She is six now, and she still approaches learning with that same spirit of exploration and determination.

 Many people could do with a hefty sprinkle of her persistence and self-belief over their morning cornflakes every day.
 I often see people in Facebook trigeminal neuralgia support groups ask for help with dealing with their pain, and then dismiss any suggestions with “I tried that once before.
 It didn’t work.”
 Chronic pain conditions are life-limiting and debilitating, no doubt about that.
 Fatigue, anxiety and stress often walk alongside.
-But there are many strategies we can learn to help manage all of this.
+But there are many pain management exercises and strategies we can learn to help manage all of this.

 Yes: we can all learn to manage a misbehaving hat.